-The purpose of FEDA’s Education and Training Initiative is to equip FEDA distributors and dealers with the necessary tools and resources to compete successfully in a changing landscape driven by a deluge of data, disruptive competitors, and customers’ desire to interface on multiple platforms.
+The purpose of FEDA’s Education and Training Initiative is to equip FEDA distributors, dealers, and industry partners with the necessary tools and resources to compete successfully in a changing landscape driven by a deluge of data, disruptive competitors, and customers’ desire to interface on multiple platforms.
 Below is a list of goals and proposed action steps to meet this objective:

 - Develop member education and training programs that emphasize the importance of having and executing a well-thought-out digital strategy.